GsTYPO3/typo3-introduction/README.md

 ## Quick Start

 * Install [Docker](https://docs.docker.com/#docker-products) and [DDEV Local](https://ddev.readthedocs.io/en/stable/)
   (and on Windows also Git).
-On Windows WSL2 is highly recommended.
+On Windows, WSL2 is highly recommended.
 * Clone or [download](https://github.com/GsTYPO3/introduction/archive/master.zip)
   and extract this repository
 * Open a shell, head to the installation folder created before and run `ddev start`

-A new browser window opens and shows you the login page to TYPO3 Backend.
+A new browser window opens and displays the login page to the TYPO3 Backend.

 Enjoy!